-Keeping Children Safe in Education (2021), paragraph 60: 'the Data Protection Act 2018 (DPA) and UK General Data Protection Regulation (UK GDPR).
+Keeping Children Safe in Education (2022), paragraph 57: 'the Data Protection Act 2018 (DPA) and UK General Data Protection Regulation (UK GDPR).
 DPA and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe and promoting their welfare.
-KCSIE 2021, paragraph 109: 'This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner, but it is not possible to gain consent, it cannot be reasonably expected that a practitioner gains consent, or if to gain consent would place a child at risk'.
+KCSIE 2022, paragraph 119: 'This includes allowing practitioners to share information without consent where there is good reason to do so, and that the sharing of information will enhance the safeguarding of a child in a timely manner.
+It would be legitimate to share information without consent where: it is not possible to gain consent; it cannot be reasonably expected that a practitioner gains consent; and, if to gain consent would place a child at risk'